Mattress Protector Bag

 For every mattress bag you should be able to get a minimum of three uses out of it.
 You want to keep costs down but most important you need a mattress bag that will protect your mattress (do its job well).

 A mattress bag helps keep your mattress clean and dry (aka, protect your investment) while you move it.

-I’ve tried things like Clorox Wipes and they just smear the dirt.
-I’ve tried steam cleaners and they don’t work, surprisingly.
+I’ve tried things like Clorox Wipes, and they smear the dirt.
+I’ve tried steam cleaners, and they don’t work, surprisingly.
 The best thing I’ve found is spray OxyClean and rubbing the fabric together or removing the entire cover and washing it in a washer (but skip the dryer and let it air dry).
-Maybe you’re moving your mattress in the rain and you don’t want it to get wet.
+Maybe you’re moving your mattress in the rain, and you don’t want it to get wet.

-Also, if you ruin your mattress you can sometimes purchase a new cover for it from the manufacturer.
-We’ve called boxed brands to get a replacement cover and they can cost $200 and up to replace, for a king.
-So it’s better to plan ahead and protect your bed when you’re moving.
+Also, if you ruin your mattress, you can sometimes purchase a new cover from the manufacturer.
+We’ve called boxed brands to get a replacement cover, which can cost $200 and up to replace for a king.
+So it’s better to plan ahead and protect your bed when moving.
 Moving trucks aren’t always clean.
-Mattresses are heavy and it’s easy to drop them.
-Even storing them in your garage is a recipe for dust, dirt and stains.
+Mattresses are heavy, and it’s easy to drop them.
+Even storing them in your garage is a recipe for dust, dirt, and stains.

 Things to consider when you buy a mattress bag:

 - Will it fit my mattress?

-King size mattress bags are made to fit California kings, thinner kings and thicker king size mattresses.
-So if you have any kind of king size mattress, get a king size mattress bag.
-Just remember the sizing is inconsistent and the bag might be shorter or not wide enough to fit your pillow top mattress.
+King-size mattress bags are made to fit California kings, thinner kings, and thicker king-size mattresses.
+So if you have any kind of king-size mattress, get a king-size mattress bag.
+Just remember the sizing is inconsistent, and the bag might be shorter or not wide enough to fit your pillow top mattress.
 Note the dimensions of the mattress bag and see if it will match the dimensions of your mattress.
-You need a large plastic bag for mattress.
+You need a large plastic bag for a mattress.

 This is a 13″ hybrid mattress (it’s actually a Purple 3 bed) that we’ve successfully moved with a mattress bag.
 We’ve moved up to 14 inches thick so far, and our top picks have all worked well.